-In life, learning takes place when a person has a challenge to tackle.
+In life, learning takes place when a person has the challenge to tackle.
 The best way to learn the skill of foster parenting is when you have a foster child in your home “living with you.”
-With this in mind, you will need to receive additional input from: parenting books, parenting videos, other foster parents, and training classes.
+With this in mind, you will need to receive additional input from parenting books, parenting videos, other foster parents, and training classes.
 Then you must put into practice what you learn!

 The best place to start your journey is to visit a local foster parent.
 This person will be the key to starting and developing your own foster parenting skills.
 The next best place to contact is your “Children and Youth” office to get information on “Foster Care Agencies.”
 After contacting the Foster Agency, you will receive a large application.
 You will be asked to provide information on past residences, people you have lived with, reasons you want to be a foster parent, a physical with medical testing, references, how your home is set up, where the foster child will sleep, your education, your job history, and much more.
 During this process, you must also decide what type of child you would like to have in your home.
-So, you must decide if you have preferences regarding the child’s age, their sex, and the level of difficulty of care.
-This means that on one hand, there are children that can be responsible and mature for their age and on the other hand, there are children that can’t even feed themselves.
+So, you must decide if you have preferences regarding the child’s age, sex, and level of difficulty of care.
+This means that on one hand, there are children that can be responsible and mature for their age, and on the other hand, there are children that can’t even feed themselves.
 Search yourself and recognize your limits in deciding what type of child you would welcome into your home.
 Are you willing to do the work necessary to handle a child who has medical, physical, social, or other difficult problems?
 If you say, “Yes!” and make that commitment, then you will be successful.

 Below are some of the positive and negative experiences in foster care.
 I also want to remind you that I have been a foster dad for six years, and I still enjoy it.
 So, don’t be discouraged by the list of negatives.